-Under the new Government scheme all children in KS1 are eligible for free hot meals at lunchtime.
+Under the Government's scheme all children in Reception and KS1 are eligible for free hot meals at lunchtime.
 Our hot meal provider is a local company called Crumbs and an example of their rolling three week menu can be seen overleaf.